Bluehost Review – Pros and Cons of The #1 Recommended Web Host

 If you load up any web page with a ton of images and video of course it’s going to load slowly.
 Instead, let’s use Bitcatcha to test the actual server response time for Blue Host:

-Unlike other reviews, I actually have a shared hosting account with Blue Host and built a website with them.
+Unlike other reviews, I actually have a shared hosting account with Bluehost and built numerous websites with them.
 The results from Bitcaptcha were “exceptionally fast.”
 Are there faster web hosts out there?
 Yes, but Bluehost is the right combination of name brand, good hosting and ease of use beginners need.

 Blue Host Uptime Results

 The whole point of a web host is to make your website available 24/7.
-This is why web hosts exist in the first place as it’s their business to manage servers and provide quality, reliable web hosting for websites and business.
+This is why web hosts exist in the first place, as it’s their business to manage servers and provide quality, reliable web hosting for websites and online stores.

-What up-time specifically means is that your website is up and available for access.
-Blue Host did not disappoint in this regard.
-Their up-time overall was 99.99% which is industry standard.
-No web host can guarantee 100%, but 99.99% is what you should come to expect.
+Up-time means that your website is up and available for access.
+Blue Host was satisfied in this regard.
+Their up-time overall was 99.99%, which is the industry standard.
+No web host can guarantee 100%, but 99.99% is what you should expect.

-After using Blue Host their up-time per month varied from 99.98% to 100% which averages out to 99.99%.
-The reasons a server would be down would be server maintenance, a website or websites on the shared server get a spike in traffic which can cause an over load or worse some major issue with the server itself happens.
+After using Bluehost, their monthly up-time varied from 99.98% to 100%, averaging 99.99%.
+A server would be down because of server maintenance; a website or websites on the shared server get a spike in traffic, which can cause an overload or, worse, some major issue with the server itself.

-Typically though, down time is due to server maintenance and your website is down it’s normally for only a few minutes.
+Typically, though, downtime is due to server maintenance, and your website is down; it’s generally for only a few minutes.

 Not just for WordPress

 What if you want to use a different script with your Bluehost account?
-Bluehost through CPanel provides your standard app and script integration.
-You can install Joomla, Drupal or run specific e-commerce software on your hosting account with ease.
+Bluehost, through CPanel, provides your standard app and script integration.
+You can easily install Joomla Drupal or run specific e-commerce software on your hosting account.

-Overall, while Blue Host is closely associated with WordPress they are still a web host and can support websites that want to use something other than WordPress like Drupal, Joomla.
+While Blue Host is closely associated with WordPress, they are still a web host and can support websites that want to use something other than WordPress, like Drupal Joomla.

 30 day money back guarantee